swcarpentry/DEPRECATED-bc/git/intermediate/00-intro.md

 Barbara Biologist and Candace Cosmologist have been hired by Universal Missions (a space services spinoff from Euphoric State University) to figure out where the company should send its next planetary lander.
-Since their couple biocosmology simulation software is still being developed, they need to coordinate the changes between
+Since their coupled biocosmology simulation software is still being developed, they need to coordinate the changes between
 Barbara's biology code and Candace's new cosmology simulations.
 Barbara and Candace are developing more than just a report;
 their reproducible analysis will include data, code, figures, and text.
-New online writing collaboration tools such as writeLaTeX , Google Docs, and Microsoft SkyDrive can support their distributed authoring process, but so far they've relied on email and Dropbox to coordinate the rest of their development.
+New online writing collaboration tools such as writeLaTeX, Google Docs, and Microsoft SkyDrive can support their distributed authoring process, but so far they've relied on email and Dropbox to coordinate the rest of their development.